Patsy Ramsey: Background

-JonBenét's homicide
+JonBenét's death

-Her daughter JonBenét disappeared on the morning after Christmas Day 1996.
-A lengthy ransom note claimed that she had been kidnapped, demanding $118,000 for her return; Patsy reported finding this note at the foot of the stairs.
-Seven hours after Patsy contacted authorities, JonBenét's body was found in an isolated area of the Ramseys' basement.
+On the morning after Christmas Day 1996, Patsy telephoned the police at 5:52 a.m.
+MST, stating that JonBenét was missing and that a lengthy ransom note had been left claiming that she had been kidnapped, demanding $118,000 for her return; seven hours after Patsy contacted authorities, JonBenét's body was found in an isolated area of the Ramseys' basement.
 She had been killed by strangulation and a blow to the head.
 After the homicide of JonBenét was discovered, Boulder law enforcement officials declared that Patsy and her husband were "under an umbrella of suspicion" because of their possible involvement in the crime.
 The couple spent the next 10 years defending themselves against the allegations by insisting that an intruder killed their daughter.

-A grand jury voted in 1999 to indict the parents of six-year-old JonBenét Ramsey on charges of child abuse resulting in death, but Boulder District Attorney Alex Hunter did not sign the indictment.
+A grand jury voted in 1999 to indict the parents on charges of child abuse resulting in death, but Boulder District Attorney Alex Hunter did not sign the indictment.
 Multiple sources, including members of the grand jury, have confirmed to the Daily Camera that Hunter refused to sign the indictment because he did not think there was sufficient evidence to prove the case beyond a reasonable doubt.

 At around the same time, Lou Smit, a homicide detective who had been brought in to solve the case, opined that the Ramseys had been unfairly targeted, and that an intruder was likely responsible for the murder and its staging.

-On July 9, 2008—nearly 12 years after their daughter's death and two years after Patsy's death—the Boulder District Attorney cleared John Ramsey and his late wife of any wrongdoing in their daughter's death.
+On July 9, 2008—nearly 12 years after their daughter's death and two years after Patsy's death—Boulder District Attorney Mary Lacy issued a letter stating that John Ramsey and his late wife should no longer be considered suspects in their daughter’s death.
 The decision was based on new DNA evidence that was collected from JonBenét's clothing, which belonged to an unidentified male not part of the family.
 This particular type of DNA analysis did not exist at the time of the killing.
 Boulder County District Attorney Mary Lacy said new DNA tests point to an "unexplained third party" as possibly responsible for the killing.
-Modern "touch DNA" suggests that a male of Hispanic origin (per updates on DNA and DNA found under JonBenét's fingernails two weeks after the murder, which Hunter had access to) left traces on two separate clothing articles: the undergarment panties and leggings.
+Modern "touch DNA" suggests that a male of Hispanic origin (per updates on DNA and DNA found under JonBenét's fingernails two weeks after the murder, to which Hunter had access) left traces on two separate clothing articles: the undergarment panties and leggings.
 The official exoneration was done against normal practice, and the Boulder police have still not cleared them.
 (Mark Beckner, retired Boulder Chief of Police, has claimed that Mary Lacy had always strongly believed that a mother could not possibly be responsible for the death of her daughter in that fashion (and so sought to exonerate Ramsey), and that the trace DNA found on JonBenét's underwear (believed by the Colorado Bureau of Investigation to be either sweat or saliva) was in such minute quantities (nanograms) that it could have come from the clothing's manufacturing process.)